jasonbayton/11ty/_src/projects/merch/index.md

   }
 </style>

 Fancy supporting the website, _and_ a local business?
-I'm working with a printer just up the road from me to bring the following items to life!
-Other colours and garments may be available on request, just ask!
+I'm working with a local printer to bring the following items to life!
+Other colours and garments may be available on request, just ask.

 <small>Prints are done in batches for cost management.
 Images are for demonstration only, actual final product design may vary slightly in colour/shape.</small>